 Cr.
 3. (3-3-0).
 Prerequisite(s): Junior standing or higher, completion of or concurrent enrollment in COMM 3310 (for COMM majors and minors only)

 Explores theories of global communication for the purpose of applying theory to concrete situations involving media, identity, and global communication flows.
-Cross-listed with LDRS.

 COMM 4316: Visual Communication